White grapeSommo grape guide

 Piedmont, Italy

-Moscato d’Asti and Asti Spumante are sweet, gently sparkling wines beloved for their low alcohol, fresh grape flavors, and crowd-pleasing charm.
+Moscato d’Asti and Asti Spumante are sweet, gently sparkling wines beloved for their low alcohol, fresh grape flavours, and crowd-pleasing charm.
+Made from Muscat Blanc à Petits Grains (locally called Moscato Bianco) in the hills around Asti and Alba.
+Producers to know: Vietti, Bera, Marco Negri, Giuseppe Rinaldi.

 Food Pairings

-Muscat’s aromatic sweetness and range of styles make it ideal with:
+Muscat’s aromatic sweetness and range of styles make it remarkably versatile.

 Aging Potential